brianpeiris/icse2015-vr-talk/README.md

 - A brief history of VR
 - Demo without VR
+- Demo with VR
 - What is VR?
 - Why use VR with Software Engineering?
 - Affordances
     - Spatial Cognition
     - Manipulation and Motion
     - Feedback
-- RiftSketch
+- Dev Benefits
-    - Debug window
+- Persuade Researchers
-    - Leap motion integraiton
-    - Flocking algorithm
+- Resources
 - Open questions (cut if needed)
 - Future work